Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

  Default timeout is 2500.

-.. csharp:function:: public int IPConnection::GetTimeout()
+.. csharp:function:: int IPConnection::GetTimeout()

  Returns the timeout as set by :csharp:func:`SetTimeout() <IPConnection::SetTimeout>`.

-.. csharp:function:: public void IPConnection::Enumerate()
+.. csharp:function:: void IPConnection::Enumerate()

  Broadcasts an enumerate request.
 All devices will respond with an enumerate callback.

-.. csharp:function:: public void IPConnection::Wait()
+.. csharp:function:: void IPConnection::Wait()

  Stops the current thread until :csharp:func:`Unwait() <IPConnection::Unwait>` is called.